zerotier/docs/docs/rules.md

-Here is a simple rule set that constrains Ethernet traffic on a network to only IPv4, ARP, or IPv6 as it would appear in the raw JSON format used by ZeroTier One’s built-in network controller implementation.
+Here is a simple rule set that constrains Ethernet traffic on a network to only IPv4, ARP, or IPv6 as it would appear in the raw JSON format used by ZeroTier One's built-in network controller implementation.
-(Don’t worry if this seems verbose and difficult.
-We have a more human-friendly way of writing rule sets, but before we introduce it it’s important to understand what is really happening.)
+(Don't worry if this seems verbose and difficult.
+We have a more human-friendly way of writing rule sets, but before we introduce it it's important to understand what is really happening.)

 ```json